-TheAn FASP is an assessment processtool used by an enrolled and trained physical or occupational therapist, to complete an in-home assessment, thato identifyies the ability/inability of an individual recipient to perform ADLs such as personal hygiene, mobility, toileting, etc., and IADLs. such as shopping, and light housekeeping.
-This assessment identifies an applicant's/recipient's unmet needs and provides a mechanism for determining the appropriate amount of personal care service hours, based on medical necessity the recipient's needs and functional ability.
+The FASP is an assessment tool used by an enrolled and trained physical or occupational therapist, to complete an in-home assessment, to identify the ability/inability of a recipient to perform ADLs and IADLs.
+This assessment identifies an applicant's/recipient's unmet needs and provides a mechanism for determining the appropriate amount of personal care service hours, based on the recipient's needs and functional ability.
 The FASP also evaluates the environment in which services are provided and the availability of support systems.
-The functional assessment is designed to evaluate both the environment in which services are provided and the availability of support systems.
-This assessment is used to develop the applicant's/recipient's service plan.

-October 1, 2015 MEDICAID SERVICES MANUAL DEFINITIONS Section F Page 3
+April 27, 2017 MEDICAID SERVICES MANUAL DEFINITIONS Section F Page 3

-DRAFT MTL 23/15 CL
+MTL 23/15

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: F

 MEDICAID SERVICES MANUAL Subject: ADDENDUM